JapherS/Self-Navigating-Agent/README.md

 ## Result and Evaluation
 ### ***Q-Learning***
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As can be seen in Figure 1, with q-learning, our agent reached the goal for the first time in his 1536th training episode.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;With q-learning, our agent reached the goal for the first time in his 1536th training episode.
 By that point, the performance was steadily improving with small instability, which we expected to be normal.
 As long as the learning pattern was shown to be improving overtime, we consider the learning strategy to be effective and correct.
 At the point that the agent reached the goal for the first time, it started to be able to navigate.
 However, there was still a possibility that the agent’s behavior and success very still unstable and not maintainable.
 For this reason, a criterion was specified to define what it means as having learned how to navigate stably and successfully for an agent in the project.
 As mentioned in the Approach section, we used the condition of the agent consecutively reaching the goal for 10 times in a row as the indication of training completion.
 Figure 2 displays the time point of the agent being able to stably reach the goal and complete the training.
 It can be observed that when he reached the 1098th episode, he fully learned the track and acquired the complete ability of self-navigating to the course goal.
 It can also be deduced that after the first time the agent beat the game, it took him another 12 episodes to be able to stably beat the game.
 ### ***Q-Learning vs. SARSA Result Comparison***
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is a difference in two reinforcement learning algorithm strategies.
-As can be learned in Figure 3 and Figure 4, the SARSA agent seems to display a less efficient learning pattern comparing to the Q-learning agent.<br/>
+The SARSA agent seems to display a less efficient learning pattern comparing to the Q-learning agent.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As shown in Figure 3, the SARSA agent had a less stable increase on the way to the first completion of the driving course.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The SARSA agent had a less stable increase on the way to the first completion of the driving course.
 It took him 2796 episodes to self-navigate to the finish line successfully.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The SARSA agent also took longer to fully learn the self-driving behavior (reaching the goal for 10 times in a row) after the first time reaching the goal.
 As can be calculated from Figure 4, After the first time the SARSA agent beat the game, he took another 672 episodes to be able to stably beat the game.
 In other words, only when he reached the 3468th episode, he was then able to fully learn the course and acquired the complete ability of self-navigating to the course goal.
 In comparison, the Q-learning agent took significantly fewer episodes to reach the same stable state.<br/>
 ***